avramovic/JMBG/README.md

 # JMBG

-PHP class used to extract data from ex-Yugoslavian unique citizen identification numbers.
+PHP class used to extract data from ex Yugoslavian unique citizen identification numbers.

 ## Introduction